Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0005-record-cache-vs-recreate.md

         * Higher computational cost (recreate upon each call of geometry)
         * Higher maintenance overhead
         * Reverse engineering of FreeCAD is presently imperfect
-            * An operation can work in FreeCAD but fail upon "reconstruction" in Bluemira
+            * An operation can work in FreeCAD but fail upon "reconstruction" in bluemira
             * NotClosedWireError, DisjointedFaceError, ...
 * Cache the FreeCAD shape
     * Pros: